 Multiple gateways can be chosen, which gives your customers a number of options to choose from when paying an invoice you’ve sent them.
 These payment options are added straight into your invoices.

 To further assist your customers in paying you as much as they can and as quickly as they can, Hiveage payment processing allows for partial payments and offline payments, allowing customers to create payment terms that work for them, or even allowing them to pay cash or check if needed.

 Small business invoicing software is designed to facilitate the creation and delivery of billing documents to customers.
 Invoicing solutions for small businesses provide automation features that help auto-complete data fields and calculate line items.
 Some solutions will also automatically generate and apply sales tax.
 These automation features will reduce the time it takes to run your invoicing process, which reduces labor costs, helps prevent under-billing, and increase customer satisfaction.

 Small business invoicing software is usually a more simplistic, easier to use, and inexpensive version of a more robust billing and invoicing software.
 These solutions are targeted towards freelancers or small businesses with a smaller number of clients who may not need all the bells and whistles they find with other solutions.
-These options can also be small business accounting software that has an invoicing module, or be a stand-alone invoicing tool that integrates in with their accounting system such as QuickBooks or Xero.
+These options can also be small business accounting software that has an invoicing module, or be a stand-alone invoicing tool that integrates in with their existing accounting system (such as QuickBooks Online or Xero).

 Some of the top benefits of invoicing software for your small business include:

 To automate your invoicing process, you’ll want to find a solution that meshes well with other applications.
 For example, an invoicing tool that also offers (or integrates with) time tracking and project management will allow you to flow through your work day at a quicker pace.